 Vinyl Mold Removal and Prevention Tips for your Boat

 Though advances in marine vinyl production have resulted in the development of mold-resistant materials, boaters are still frequently finding unsightly mildew spots on their seats.
 The reason for this stubborn mold growth is quite simple.
-Passengers are often swimsuit or bikini-glad, and yacht on the open sea
+Passengers are often swimsuit or bikini-glad, and

 either covered in sun-tan lotion, or still carrying some residual soap on their skin.
 As you hit the water and enjoy the warm sun, your passengers will sweat, and all of their exposed skin will leave this oily residue wherever it touches your marine vinyl.